fwoosh-dev/fwoosh/plugins/panel-source/README.md

 # `@fwoosh/panel-source`

-Display your components source as a panel in the storybook.
+Display your component's source as a panel in the workbench.

 ## Installation